Theodoric II: Battle of Arles

 The new emperor Majorian saw the rising power of the Goths in Spain and Gaul as a major threat.
-With the Roman army's train and accompanied by the generals Aegidius and Nepotianus, Majorian marched against the Gothic king and his army, who were stationed at Arelate (Arles), at the mouth of the Rhodanus (Rhône) River.
+With the Roman army's training and accompanied by the generals Aegidius and Nepotianus, Majorian marched against the Gothic king and his army, who were stationed at Arelate (Arles), at the mouth of the Rhodanus (Rhône) River.
 The resulting battle was a crushing Gothic defeat.
 The Goths fled, and King Theodoric narrowly escaped death.
 In the ensuing peace negotiations, the Goths abandoned their settlements in Spain and returned to Aquitaine, their original territory.

 Subsequently, in 460, Majorian launched a campaign against the Vandals, in which the Aquitanian Goths were forced to participate.
-In spite of that the Romans suffered a heavy lost at the Battle of Cartagena, the Roman fleet became completely distroyed by the Vandals.
+In spite of that the Romans suffered a heavy loss at the Battle of Cartagena, the Roman fleet became completely destroyed by the Vandals.
 Emperor Majorian was eliminated, and "magister militum" Ricimer, part Gothic, now attempted to seize all power.
 In Gaul, General Aegidius, an opponent of Ricimer, refused to accept this situation and rebelled.

 Territorial Expansion to the South and North

 The fall of Majorian in 461 and the resulting power struggle between Aegidius and Ricimer gave Theodoric the opportunity to realize his plans for greater power within the Western Roman Empire.
 In Gaul, Aegidius prepared to invade Italy, and Ricimer sought support from the Burgundians and Aquitanian Goths to counter this threat.
 In exchange for Roman territory, Theodoric provided military support to Ricimer and sent him troops.
 The Romans ceded the port city of Narbonne and its surroundings.
-Theodoric thus gained a new sphere of influence in the Mediterranean and hoped for further territorial expansion to the north once Aegidius' Roman army was routed.
+Theodoric thus gained a new sphere of influence in the Mediterranean and hoped for further territorial expansion to the north once Aegidius's Roman army was routed.
 With the help of the Burgundians and Goths, Aegidius's access to Italy was blocked, but Ricimer's alliance failed to defeat him.
 Aegidius withdrew north of the Loire River, and the area south of it was taken by Theoderic.